Mortal Massacre

-Mortal Massacre is the first CD release by New York City death metal band Mortician.
+Mortal Massacre is the first CD release by New York death metal band Mortician.
 It consists of their Brutally Mutilated 7" vinyl EP and Mortal Massacre (hence the title) 7" vinyl EP, and live tracks recorded at two separate shows.

 Original issuing

-Originally, Mortal Massacre was issued August, 1991, as a 7" vinyl EP by Relapse Records.
+Originally, Mortal Massacre was issued August 1991, as a 7" vinyl EP by Relapse Records.
 The cover artwork was a photo of actor Angus Scrimm in his role as "The Tall Man" from the Don Coscarelli film Phantasm.